13th Guards Poltavaskaya

 Instruction on basic Soviet field tactics is given to members during a pre season training weekend

 and throughout the various events we attend annually.
-These field tactics are implimented into our living
+These field tactics are implemented into our living

 history displays and battle re enactments.